 - providing cleaning materials in all classrooms and common areas

 - providing hand sanitiser

-- implementing the use of health declarations and QR check-in codes
+- implementing the use of QR check-in codes

 - encouraging the use of face masks, where appropriate.